Governbit/Concept/README.md

 The digital systems required to build a technology are relatively straight-forward, but they are extensive.
 One goal of this system is to remain 100% transparent.
 In addition, this system should be collaborated on by anyone, no matter your profession or political prowess.
 Everything is being open-sourced here on GitHub.

 The ultimate goal would be a type of government reform system, which allows governments to provide transparency and decision-making power to its citizens essentially ending the need for massive political-party differences.
+Hopefully creating governments where the citizens are governing the politicians' powers, instead of the politicians power governing the citizens.